FrankDMartinez/emma/README.md

 Election Method Mathematics Application
 ---------------------------------------

-EMMA simulates elections using diffferent voting methods to quantitatively compare different election methods using the “Bayesian Regret” methodology.
+EMMA simulates elections using different voting methods to quantitatively compare different election methods using the “Bayesian Regret” methodology.

 How to Contribute
 -----------------